 Your buyers have needs.
 You have solutions.
 What could be simpler?
 Sure, procurement, data security, budgets, entrenched skepticism, and a host of other factors prevent sellers from closing deals, but one factor derails perhaps more deals than any other—the sellers themselves.
 Or rather, how today’s buyers perceive sellers.
 Here are some high performance sales training tips to help close the deal.

 Today’s buyers have new preferences and behaviors.
 They don’t want the hard sell.
 They want to control the buying process and contact sellers on their own terms and on their own schedules.
 In fact, 60 percent of buyers want to engage a salesperson after they’ve conducted their own research—not before.
 They’re wary of pushy salespeople, and they’re exceedingly skeptical that sellers could have their best interests at heart.
-That’s largely why, according to Hubspot, just 18 percent of buyers trust salespeople.
-Meanwhile, DiscoverOrg reports that only 35 percent of buyers have a favorable view of salespeople.
+That’s largely why, today 68% of buyers don’t want to interact with a sales rep at all.
 Any way you slice it, those numbers aren’t great.